ishi0026/portfolio/README.md

 Questions?
-★should use other frameworks??? tailwind? js? yes- trying to use animation css or something should use media query for responsive? only used with bootstrap...
+★ 1 ★should use other frameworks??? tailwind? js? yes- trying to use animation css or something should use media query for responsive? only used with bootstrap...
+2 Write README
+3 Validate codes again

-make button for pdf? or, delete button?　whici looks nicer? →　add buttons - centerize did in div text-center / font-size make smaller???
+if possible, make button for pdf? or, delete button?　whici looks nicer? →　add buttons - centerize did in div text-center / font-size make smaller???

 if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, description pop up when card touched